NeonWilderness/twoday/README.md

 > Blog owners (the creator of a blog) are also categorized as "Administrator".

+> The user's authorization to access/modify a specific blog alias is always checked on the server side.
+To avoid authorization errors it hence makes sense to verify if the desired blog alias is included in the *getMemberships* response.

 #### Example: Create prod instance, login, get all admin memberships
 ```
 const td = new Twoday('prod');